-The RCSD will continue the use of daily robo calls to students' homes who are not actively engaged in learning within the first hour of school on Mondays, Tuesdays, Thursdays, and Fridays.
-Elementary robo calls will begin at 10:00 am.
-Secondary robo calls will begin at 9:30 am.
-It is important to record attendance in PowerSchool prior to the end of the first hour of school to ensure calls are made only to students not engaged in learning.
-Robo calls will only be generated for students with an Absent-Unexcused attendance code.
+The RCSD will continue the use of daily Robo-calls to students' homes who are not actively engaged in learning within the first hour of school on Mondays, Tuesdays, Thursdays, and Fridays.
+Robo-calls will only be generated for students with an Absent-Unexcused attendance code.